 Nora returns to the present day amped up to find Cicada as quickly as possible, and grows very frustrated that he’s still off the radar.
 She repeatedly asks Barry what he plans to say to Cicada to convince him to take the cure, but Barry doesn’t have a clear idea yet.
 He acts like he’ll just wing it and figure something out in the moment.

 Joe returns to work at the CCPD and digs into the Cicada case file looking for clues.
 He makes a connection between Cicada and Dr. Vanessa Ambres that no one else picked up on.
-Cecile insists on going with him to interview the woman so that she can use her telepathy powers like a lie detector.
-Joe is a little wary of working with Cecile.
+Cecille insists on going with him to interview the woman so that she can use her telepathy powers like a lie detector.
+Joe is a little wary of working with Cecille.

 When a random meta-human with the power to spray acid from his hands (Cisco dubs him “Acid Master”) breaks into a chemical lab, Nora recognizes burn marks he leaves on the floor.
 She has a photo from the future of Barry’s final confrontation with Cicada, and the same type of marks are visible on the ground near them.
 Nora immediately puts together that, “Today is the day you stop Cicada!”